Christopher Salmon

 • Political risks, such as government changes and political instability that can disrupt trade.

 • Economic risks involve exchange rate fluctuations affecting transaction profitability and issues like inflation and recession impacting pricing and demand.
-Legal and regulatory risks pertain to compliance with different international laws and the threat of intellectual property theft.

 • Operational risks include supply chain disruptions due to natural disasters or transportation issues, and the challenge of maintaining product quality and timely delivery.
-Financial risks encompass non-payment and credit risk, as well as liquidity risk, which involves managing cash flow.

-• Cultural and social risks involve cultural misunderstandings that can lead to conflicts and social unrest such as strikes or protests that affect operations.
-Environmental risks are linked to climate change and natural disasters disrupting production and logistics.
+• Cultural and social risks can involve ill-equipped or misinformed cultural intelligence, which can lead to conflicts and social unrest such as strikes or protests that affect operations.

 • Finally, technological risks include cybersecurity threats like cyber attacks and data breaches, as well as the obsolescence of products or processes due to technological changes.

-Impact of Global Uncertainties on Trade
+Impact of global uncertainties on trade

 Global uncertainties can profoundly affect trade by introducing unpredictability and risk.